mmann1123/ts-raster/README.md

 # ts-raster

-ts-raster is a python package for extracting and analyzing of time-series characteristics from raster data.
-The feature extraction follows the footsteps of approaches developed in the python package <a href="https://github.com/blue-yonder/tsfresh">tsfresh</a>.
+ts-raster is a python package for analyzing time-series characteristics from raster data.

-- input : historical raster data (e.g. Monthly temperature data (2000-2018)
+It allows feature extraction, dimension reduction and applications of machine learning techniques for geospatial data.

-- Extracted Feature: Mean, minimum, maximum, standard deviation... characteristics for all the data
+- input data : historical raster data (e.g. Monthly temperature data (2000-2018)
-- output: data frame(CSV) or (array)Raster file
+- extracted features: Mean, minimum, maximum, variance, standard deviation... of the input data

-For analysis, several machine learning models as well as an ensemble modeling technique are incorporated.
+- output: dataframe with features as columns or raster file with features as bands

 ### Installation